alotanna/AI_GPA_Predictor_and_Academic_Advisor-/README.md

 - Sleep Patterns
 - Time Wasted on Social Media
 Methodology
 Our approach involves training an artificial neural network (ANN) with relevant data to predict GPA values.
-These predicted values are then passed to a pre-trained OpenAI GPT-3.5 language model to provide personalized advice based on the relevant features that influenced the GPA prediction.
+These predicted values are then passed to a pre-trained Open-source "Cohere" language model(Command-Xlarge API) to provide personalized advice based on the relevant features influencing the GPA prediction.
 The advice is displayed in the following format:
 General Impression
 "Based on the information provided, it seems..."
 Academic Performance